I buy everything I review. Links may earn a commission. No ads, no sponsors, ever.

 How is this relevant to bike owners?

-Could I find more affordable ways to exercise?
+Could you find more affordable ways to exercise?
 Definitely.
 But the bike makes me happy and keeps me healthy.

 Let’s look at some math to rationalize the purchase.